 Customer loyalty increases and customers return more often to a hotel through email marketing.
 The best thing about email marketing is that you can automate a large part of it as a hotelier.
-We will take you through these possibilities, provide content tips and also when to send them.
+We will take you through these possibilities.

 Once a booking is confirmed, the customer can start preparing his journey.
 It’s recommended for you as a hotelier to send a booking confirmation immediately after a booking arrives.
 As a result, the guest can be certain that the booking has also been received at the hotel.
 Make sure to include arrival and departure dates & times in your email.
 Is also good to clear what the guest has booked and highlight the mail with what can be expected.
 It’s also a good idea to include photos of the room that has been booked, photos of the facilities and stress the arrangements that have been booked.
 A map with the location and accessibility of your hotel is also a good idea to mention in the booking confirmation.

 Some guests have already been to your hotel.
 For them you can set up an email that looks slightly different than new guests.
 Thus 'Welcome back Mr. Jones' is more personal than 'Welcome Mr. Jones'.
 And Mr. Jones probably knows how to find the way to your hotel already, an extensive route planner is not necessary in that case.

 Email before arrival